henryw374/henryw374.github.io.old/_posts/2022-02-03-async-meet-laziness.md

 Does this apply to

 * js promises?
 I would imagine so
 * core.async channels?
 I would guess not

+I haven't investigated.

+Related to this topic is [Stuart Sierra's Lazy Effects](https://stuartsierra.com/2015/08/25/clojure-donts-lazy-effects) post, in which he says never mix laziness and side-effects.
+Good advice I would say.